Train carrying stranded labourers reaches Bhopal from Nashik

-A special train carrying over 300 stranded labourers from Nashik in Maharashtra reached here on Saturday morning.
-A district administration official said that the non- stop special train reached Misrod Railway Station on the outskirts of Bhopal.
+A special train carrying over 340 stranded labourers from Nashik in Maharashtra reached here on Saturday morning.
+A district official said that the non-stop special train reached Misrod Railway Station on the outskirts of Bhopal.

-"We have started screening these passengers brought here from Nashik in the special train.
-After that, they will be sent to their respective towns in different buses," the official said.
+"The train brought 347 passengers from Nashik.
+Of these, 13 were from Bhopal and remaining from other districts.
+After the screening, these passengers were sent to their respective towns in around 15 buses," Joint Collector Rajesh Gupta told PTI.

 This is the first special train which reached Bhopal after the Centre's announcement to run such services to facilitate the stranded labourers and workers.
+"During the coronavirus screening, none of theses passengers was found symptomatic.
+After the breakfast, they were sent to their home districts, where another screening will take place," he said.

-According to the district administration total 315 labourers were brought in this train.
-They are from Dewas, Indore, Jhabua, Khargone, Morena, Sheopur, Vidisha, Jabalpur, Seoni, Rewa, Sidhi, Singrauli, Satna, Shahdol, Damoh, Tikamgarh, Panna, Gwalior, Guna, Ashok Nagar, Bhind, Rajgarh, Datia, Khandwa, Barwani and Betul.
-These labourers are being sent to their respective districts in 15 buses, the official said.
+Arrangement for food was also made for them on the buses, Gupta added.
+The labourers brought by train are from Dewas, Indore, Jhabua, Khargone, Morena, Sheopur, Vidisha, Jabalpur, Seoni, Rewa, Sidhi, Singrauli, Satna, Shahdol, Damoh, Tikamgarh, Panna, Gwalior, Guna, Ashok Nagar, Bhind, Rajgarh, Datia, Khandwa, Barwani and Betul, he said.

 On Friday night, Divisional Railway Manager, Bhopal, Uday Borwankar had said that the non-stop special train carrying these labourers left Nashik at 9 pm on Friday.
 Madhya Pradesh Chief Minister Shivraj Singh Chouhan had on Friday announced that one lakh labourers from the state stuck in various parts of the country will be brought back by special trains.